Tech-at-DU/React-Redux-Timers-Tutorial/P02-Timer-Object/content.md

 slug: react-redux-timers-timer-object
 ---

+## User Stories

+1. **Build a Timer object**
+    1. Create a Timer Class
+    1. Assign name, time, and isRunning properties to the class
+1. Define the Actions of a Timer
+1. Define the Reducers of a Timer
+1. Allow users to create a Timer
+1. Allow users to see a list of Timers
+1. Users should be able to start/stop the clock on their Timers
+1. Style the app
+1. Allow Timers to persist

 ## Defining the Timer Object

 The app will create and store Objects that define a timer.
 Timer objects will have the following properties that will define it: